-Net cash used in operating activities was \$20.1 million and \$45.1 million for the years ended December 31, 2020 and 2019, respectively.
-This decrease is primarily due to (i) a decrease in our net loss from operations, (ii) less cash being used for working capital components such as inventory and accrued bonuses, and (ii) the sale of our state NOLs, and research and development tax credits for the year ended December 31, 2018 for which we received a net cash amount of approximately \$1.2 million in 2020.
+Net cash used in operating activities was \$13.6 million and \$20.1 million for the years ended December 31, 2021 and 2020, respectively.
+The reduction in 2021 is primarily due to a decrease in our net loss from operations, and less cash being used for working capital components such as inventory and accounts payable.